open-feature/ofep/OFEP-metric-hooks.md

 ## Background

 We already have OpenTelemetry Span support through hooks.
 Similarly, we can provide a dedicated hook for OpenTelemetry metrics.
-Providing telemetry data out of the box will make OpenFeature attractive for both users and vendors.
+Providing an easy method to collect standardized telemetry data will make OpenFeature attractive for both users and vendors.

 ## Proposal